 Lubna and Pebble Literature Guide

 In this book, Lubna arrives as a refugee in a tent city after escaping an unknown place in the Middle East with her father.
 She faces confusion and loneliness while missing her family.
 Lubna finds comfort in talking to a pebble until she meets another friend.
-Her generosity when she finds a home and leaves her new friend is touching example of the power of empathy and kindness.
+Her generosity when she finds a home and leaves her new friend is a touching example of the power of empathy and kindness.

 Ask: When you are alone and lonely, what do you do to comfort yourself?
 Maybe you sing to yourself, play with a toy, or read a book.
 Lubna found comfort with the only object she had.

 Show: Look at the cover of the book.
 How would you describe Lubna just from the cover image?